woleet/woleet.id-server/README.md

 ## Easy install

-OS Supported:
+Supported Operating Systems:

-- CentOS
+- Linux CentOS
-- Debian
+- Linux Debian
-- Ubuntu
+- Linux Ubuntu
-- Fedora
+- Linux Fedora

-Prerequisites:
 You must have the following software installed and configured:
 - docker 18.09+
 - docker-compose 1.22+

-If your system matches these, you can install Woleet.ID Server by running:
+If your system matches these conditions, you can install Woleet.ID Server by running:

 ```bash
 bash < (curl -s -o-  https://raw.githubusercontent.com/woleet/woleet.id-server/master/onlineSetup.sh)
 ```

-You will need a certificate and its key, as described below, on the computer you execute this script.
+As described below, you will need a certificate and its key on the computer you execute this script.

-By default, it will:
+By default, the script:
-- install Docker and other tools required
+- check server configuration
 - clone the GitHub project to `$HOME/wids` directory
 - store the path of your certificate and key files in the file `configuration.sh`